Operating a Prose Pod

 1. Install certbot:

-2. Ensure you have A/AAAA DNS records pointing to your server (so certbot can pass its SSL challenge).
+2. Ensure you have DNS records pointing {your_domain} and groups.{your_domain} to your server (so certbot can pass its SSL challenge).
+If you don’t have it, go back to Step 2: Some DNS configuration.

 3. Request a SSL certificate for your Prose Pod: